Guide to Getting a Mortgage

 The Mortgage Affordability Calculator does a good job of letting you known what monthly mortgage payments you can afford based off your monthly income.
 However, the calculator does not incorporate expenses such as home insurance, maintenance, etc. It is important to consider all of the expenses associated with home ownership prior to purchase a new home.

 Get Approved for a Mortgage

 After considering how much of a down payment needed, the difference between a Variable and Fixed Rate Mortgage and how much you can afford it is time to get approved for a Mortgage.
-To be approved for a Mortgage it is always best to meet with a Mortgage Broker or Mortgage Agent.
+To be approved for a Mortgage it is always best to meet with a Mortgage Broker.
 Available 24/7, I have access to the best interest rates in the London Ontario and area, I am mobile (I can come to you) and offer personalized service.
 It is not uncommon for me to have client-meetings at night time or on the weekends, and am always available via call or text.